vk4bay/esp-idf/docs/en/api-reference/network/esp_netif.rst

 .. note::

-    Lost IP events are triggered by a timer that can be enabled or disabled by :ref:`CONFIG_ESP_NETIF_LOST_IP_TIMER_ENABLE`, with the delay configured by :ref:`CONFIG_ESP_NETIF_IP_LOST_TIMER_INTERVAL`.
-The timer is started upon losing the IP address, and the event is raised after the configured interval (120 s by default).
-    For backward compatibility, setting the interval to 0 also disables the timer.
+    Lost IP events are triggered by a timer configurable by :ref:`CONFIG_ESP_NETIF_IP_LOST_TIMER_INTERVAL`.
+The timer is started upon losing the IP address and the event will be raised after the configured interval, which is 120 s by default.
+The event could be disabled when setting the interval to 0.

 .. _esp-netif structure: